claudiogiu/Packaging-Custom-Affinity-Propagation-Clustering/README.md

 For detailed guidance, explore the resources available in the `docs/` directory:

-- `installation.md` — Step-by-step instructions for setting up the environment, installing the package in editable or non-editable mode, and managing dependencies.
+- `installation.md` — Step-by-step instructions for setting up the environment, installing the package in editable or non-editable mode.
 - `api.md` — A complete reference of the public class interface, including parameters, attributes and methods.
 - `hands_on.ipynb` — A hands-on Jupyter notebook introducing the algorithm's core concepts, demonstrating best practices, and comparing results with alternative clustering algorithms.